Did you know that Zibi was the first master planned community in Ottawa to develop a Heritage Interpretive Plan (HIP)?

 Visitors to Zibi will soon have the opportunity to experience the full restoration and adaptive reuse of a former JR Booth building located on the South edge of Albert Island, overlooking the War Museum.
 The building, which was built after the great fire of 1900, will soon become an office space with retail, weaving the old with the new, including exposed brick walls, and repurposed wood and steel .

 Zibi is also in the process of developing conceptual designs for the former stonewalled E.B.
 Eddy buildings along Taché Boulevard and Eddy Street.
 Some sections of these buildings have the highest level of heritage protection in Québec with some of the foundations pre-dating the 1900 fire.
-Consultation on the proposed approach to rehabilitation will take place with the Québec Ministry of culture.
+Consultation on the proposed approach for securing this edifice and its rehabilitation will take place with the la Ville de Gatineau and Québec Ministry of culture.

 To continue to learn more about our master planned community and the great ways in which Zibi will continue to celebrate the past, while building a sustainable community for the future, we invite you to visit Zibi House or to register for our mailing list today!